 - If English is not the primary language you read and write: We will assist you in selecting the appropriate English course to ensure your academic success.
 Send us your contact information and an English specialist will connect with you with further information.

-Prior to registering, please ensure placement documents and transcripts are on file with the Admissions Office.
-This will ensure that you receive the best advising experience.
-Without placement information and/or transfer credits in the system, the Advising team will be limited in how they can assist you!
+Prior to registering for an on-campus New Student Workshop, please ensure placement documents and transcripts are on file with the Admissions office.
+This will ensure you receive the best advising experience.
+Without placement information and/or transfer credits in the system, the Guided Pathways Advising team will be limited in how they can assist you.

 For the Fall/Spring semesters, tuition is due 21 days prior to the start of the semester.
 After the tuition due date, payment is required within 24 hours of registration.